cseanburns/research-notebook/source/_posts/2013-08-14-lq-autoethnography-research-journal-preface.markdown

 categories: [LQ Autoethno Field Notes, research]
 ---

-**Note:** Instead of inserting this preface in each post, I'll now link to it.

 **Preface:**

 This post is part of a series of field notes on an